mmurnaneGitHub/CheckServers/README.md

 # CheckServers
-Check for DNS or server issues and send email.
+Check for DNS or server issues required by GIS web applications and send email.